 From there we drove to the Arenal Observatory lodge and spent two nights on the Volcano and hiking along the Arenal Hanging bridges trail system.
 This is a tropical rainforest and I was amazed by the beauty of the landscape and the thriving jungle life.

 Next was one to the Hidden Valley Inn and Reserve.
-Located on 7,200 acres of preserved wilderness in the Maya mountains of Belize.
-It is not what you would expect in a country known for beach life and the worlds second largest barrier reef.
-One thousand-foot waterfalls, jungle trails, and incredibly diverse wildlife exist in a vast pristine landscape topped by Caribbean pine forests.
+Located on 7,200 acres of preserved wilderness in the Maya Mountains of Belize.
+It is not what you would expect in a country known for beach life and the worlds second-largest barrier reef.
+One thousand-foot waterfall, jungle trails, and incredibly diverse wildlife exist in a vast pristine landscape topped by Caribbean pine forests.

 Travel Writer Cindy Bigras